rollchains/spawn/docs/versioned_docs/version-v0.50.x/02-build-your-application/09-ibc-cosmwasm.md

 ## Create Transaction acknowledgement

-Create a new file, `ack.rs`, to handle the IBC ACK messages.
+Create a new file, `ack.rs`, to handle the IBC ACK (acknowledgement) messages.
+This just returns back to the user if their interaction was a success or an error.

 ```bash
 touch src/ack.rs